NovaCat35/cv-generator/README.md

  - Resume Customization

 ## Challenges
-In my quest to make my code cleaner, I've come across some tricky hurdles in TypeScript and React.
-Specifically, managing state variables and the mess of passing setState as a callback to components (i.e. prop drilling) has been a bit of a puzzle.
-I've been focused on keeping my codebase organized and efficient, but as I add new features, it's a constant battle to maintain that balance.
+In my quest to make my code cleaner, I've come across some tricky hurdles in both TypeScript and React.
+Specifically, managing state variables and the initial mess of passing setState as a callback to components (i.e. prop drilling).
+In addition, while I strived right at the start to focus on keeping my codebase organized and efficient, the desire to add new features and implement new ideas to existing features soon became a constant battle to maintain that perfect organizational balance.

-One big lesson I've learned is the importance of keeping separate components for reusability.
-It's a game-changer when it comes to adapting to new features and changes in plans.
-Each tweak and adjustment is a step toward better code quality, and I'm always on the lookout for ways to improve.
+While initially puzzling, hooks soon became my best friend in this project, helping structure cleaner and neater in both state management and local storage saves.
+One big lesson to come out of this project is the importance of keeping separate components for reusability.
+In React, getting used to the separation of components and hooks has been a game-changer when it comes to adapting to new features and planning changes.
+Each tweak and adjustment is a step toward better code quality, and I'm excited to say this project really helped me step foot into the realm of React.

 ## Build With
  - React + Vite